 The main bus terminal, situated in the very centre of the city is a large and busy station serving hundreds of buses daily that are connecting the city with numerous places within Croatia as well as some international destinations.
 Those, among others, include Vienna, Trieste, Prague, Munich, Frankfurt, Basel, Mostar, Medjugorje and Sarajevo.
 The journeys on some of these routes can last up to 20 hours.

-Domestic bus routes include the frequent ones such as to Dubrovnik, Sibenik, Zadar and Zagreb as well as fewer ones such as bus to Plitvice Lakes, Rijeka and Pula.
+Domestic bus routes include the frequent ones such as Dubrovnik, Sibenik, Zadar and Zagreb as well as fewer ones such as buses to Plitvice Lakes, Rijeka and Pula.

 Getting to Split articles: